protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Draw a connection from *application* to *timing*.

 ![image](images/400-SubSystemWithTimingService.png)

+Now we can use the timing service inside our application.
+We will see it later on.
+Our application should consist of two new actors and a protocol for communication.
+One actor should represent the HW, the other actor should implement the blinky behavior which is in fact very simple.Creating new elements like actors or protocols are done in the .room file.

 Open *BlinkyTutorial.room* and create a new Actor called AHWAbstraction by adding the following text: